-The directors are responsible for the other information the directors' report.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The directors are responsible for the directors' report.
+Our opinion on the financial statements does not cover that report and we do not express an audit opinion thereon.

-Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
+Our responsibility is to read the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
 Based solely on that work:

-- we have not identified material misstatements in the other information; - in our opinion the information given in the strategic report and the directors' report for the financial year is consistent with the financial statements; and - in our opinion those reports have been prepared in accordance with the Companies Act 2006.
+- we have not identified material misstatements in the directors' report; - in our opinion the information given in that report for the financial year is consistent with the financial statements; and - in our opinion that report has been prepared in accordance with the Companies Act 2006.